The Berkshires is for Biking

 Best Biking Trails in the Berkshires

-Did you know that the Berkshires is home to the highest point in Massachusetts, and you can bike to the summit?
+Did you know that the Berkshires is home to the highest point in Massachusetts and you can bike to this impressive summit?
 If you’re looking for a challenging ride with fantastic views, heart-stopping hairpin turns, and thrilling downhill coasts, you’ll want to check out Mount Greylock.
 Tackle the ride from either North Adams (more challenging) or Lanesborough.
-Wear layers during cooler seasons.
-At 3,491 feet the peak can be chilly and windy, but the 90-mile view is worth it!
-Be sure to climb to the top of the Veterans War Memorial Tower.
+Wear layers during cooler seasons and times of day.
+At 3,491 feet the peak can be windy, but the 90-mile, multi-state view is worth it!
+Be sure to climb to the top of the Veterans War Memorial Tower before starting your descent.

-Thrill seekers who live for the descent won’t want to miss Berkshire East’s Thunder Mountain Bike Park, a gravity downhill park featuring purpose-built trails, from introductory to pro-line jump.
+Thrill seekers won’t want to miss Berkshire East’s Thunder Mountain Bike Park, a gravity downhill park featuring purpose-built trails, from introductory to pro-line jump.
 Lessons are recommended to make the most of your experience, and proper bicycles and gear are available to rent.
+Also, keep an eye out for the Shaker Ridge Trails, coming soon to the Berkshires!
+Located in Hancock and Lanesborough, this mountain biking destination will offer over 25 miles of professionally crafted paths, perfect for mountain bikers of all ages and skill levels to enjoy.

 October Mountain is the largest state forest in Massachusetts and one of the most beautiful.
 Local cyclists recommend the October Mountain Loop, a 7-mile trail ideal for intermediate riders looking to enjoy views of mountains and lakes.
 Experience a similar option in the Pittsfield State Forest on the 8-mile Snoopy Loop, or if you’re looking for a longer ride, check out this 20-mile road route encompassing the Alford Loop and back.
 We recommend downloading trail maps or a cycling app for details.